kisielo85/pixel_finder/README.md

 ### trophies

-endgame is by far the easiest to calculate, just check if the pixel was placed after the whiteout started
+endgame is by far the easiest to calculate, just check if the pixel was placed after the whiteout started<br>
 ![](assets/20230805_204445_trophy_1.png)

-first placer and final canvas are a different story. this script: `/_data processing scripts_/process_trophies.py` goes through every pixel placement, and for every coordinate saves first and last users that have been there<br>
+first placer and final canvas are a different story.<br>
+this script: `/_data processing scripts_/process_trophies.py` goes through every pixel placement, and for every coordinate saves first and last users that have been there<br>
 ![](assets/20230805_205553_trophy_2.png)

-now we can connect trophies to the query for getting pixels<br>
+using this we can connect trophies to the query for getting pixels<br>
 ![](assets/20230805_204502_trophy_3.png)<br>
 this query also makes sure that only the correct pixel gets the trophy.<br>
 for example: if there are multiple pixels placed on the same cords - only the first one has a chance to get a "first placer" trophy, and only the last one can get the "final canvas"<br><br>